Vegan Potato Dumplings (Schupfnudeln) with Mushroom Sauce

 Instructions

-4. Drain the soaked mushrooms, but reserve the liquid and set aside.
-Chop soaked mushrooms and add them to the frying pan.
-Keep frying for approx. 10 minutes, then add the mushroom broth, plant-based heavy cream, and thyme leaves.
-Simmer over lower heat until the potato dumplings are done — season with salt and pepper to taste.
+3. Drain the dried mushrooms but catch and keep the broth.
+Chop the soaked mushrooms into small pieces and add them to the pan.
+Fry everything together for another 10 minutes.
+Then add the mushroom broth, vegan cream, and thyme leaves.
+Let the mushroom pan continue to simmer over low heat until the potato noodles are ready.
+Season with salt and pepper to taste.

 R446 Vegan Potato Dumplings (Schupfnudeln) with Mushrooms Sauce